The sound of the wind

 Cause:

-• Wiper arm set too high
+• The wiper arm is set too high

 Corrective action: